cloudmesh-community/book/chapters/cloud/datacenter.md

 Another interesting observation is the root cause of incidents in a data center.
-Everyone has probably experienced some outage, so it is important to identify where they come from in order to prevent them.
+Everyone has probably experienced some outage, so it is crucial to identify where they come from to prevent them.
-As we see in @fig:datacenter-outage not every error is caused by an operational issue.
+As we see in @fig:datacenter-outage, not every error is caused by an operational issue.
 External, installation, design, and manufacturer issues are together the largest issue for datacenter incidents (see
 @fig:datacenter-outage).
 Figure Outage.
-According to the Uptime Institute Abnormal Incident Reports (AIRs) database, the root cause of 39% of data center incidents falls into the operational area [@www-datacenter-staffing].
+According to the Uptime Institute Abnormal Incident Reports (AIRs) database, the root cause of 39% of data center incidents fall into the operational area [@www-datacenter-staffing].